-When I walked through Hezekiah’s tunnel, and when I gazed at the broad wall he built, and when I observed Sennacherib’s prism in the British Museum, or when I tried to read the Siloam instruction in the Istanbul Archaeological Museum, one lesson continued to rattle in my mind.
+When I walked through Hezekiah’s tunnel and gazed at the broad wall he built, and when I observed Sennacherib’s prism in the British Museum, or when I tried to read the Siloam Inscription in the Istanbul Archaeological Museum, one lesson continued to rattle in my mind.

 They prove nothing, but they support it all.

 How can we expect to believe in the parts of the Bible we cannot verify—like faith, the Messiah, and heaven — if the Scriptures are not also true in the natural realm?